-Intestacy and the Need for a Will
+Minnesota Intestacy and the need for a legal Will

 Although planning for your death is often difficult emotionally, the importance of having an estate plan cannot be understated.
 This includes the importance of having a Will that addresses what will happen to your property (your “estate”) after you die.
 If you die without a Will, or without a Will that is legally valid, you are considered to have died “intestate.”
 In such case your estate would be ordered by the court to be distributed to your heirs under Minnesota’s intestacy laws without regard to your actual personal relationships with such persons.